pydantic/pydantic/docs/concepts/postponed_annotations.md

 ```

 Because this error is raised without actually exceeding the maximum recursion depth, you can catch and
-handle the raised `ValidationError` without needing to worry about the limited remaining recursion depth:
+handle the raised [`ValidationError`][pydantic.ValidationError] without needing to worry about the limited
+remaining recursion depth:

 ```python
 from contextlib import contextmanager